proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/PropEr_testing_of_generic_servers.md

     precondition(_, _) ->
         true.

-And test the property again:
+And test the property once more:

     :::erl
     15> proper:quickcheck(movie_statem:prop_movies()).